 - Pick out a couple of unique characteristics of the school.
 These can be professors, programs of study, or facilities.

-Now that we know how important a personal statement is and what it does, what’s the first step?
+Now that we know how important a college personal statement is and what it does, what’s the first step?

 Success imitates success

 At Wordvice, we encourage college applicants to look at successful personal statement examples to really absorb and gain insights into what an engaging personal college essay is.
 Read as many as you can, as no two students are the same.
-But you will see many of the themes discussed above again and again in successful personal statements.
+But you will see many of the themes discussed above again and again in successful college personal statements.

 To start, Wordvice is including a couple of successful personal statement essay examples, including comments and feedback provided by our editors to the students.
 Both of these essays were edited by Wordvice editors, with both students gaining admission!